JessieS444/syslib/InstallingKohaILS.md

         Add 8080 in the Ports box
     Click on Create

-Now we're cooking with fire (I assume.
-It seems like we're getting somewhere).

 Next, I connected to the new VM instance and ran `sudo apt update` and `sudo apt upgrade` to check for updates then install.
 I had 37 I needed to update.
 Then I ran `sudo apt autoremove -y && sudo apt clean` to save disk space.